Figure 1. Thermal imaging cameras can 'see' a person where a normal camera cannot.

 Hikvision thermal imaging cameras are helping organizations all over the world in interesting ways.

 For instance, the Forestry Bureau in the popular tourist destination of Deqing County, China, has installed an advanced forest fire prevention system.
 Hikvision thermal and optical bi-spectrum network cameras are installed throughout the county’s dense forest.
-Thanks to the in-built advanced fire detection algorithm, the cameras provide 24/7 uninterrupted surveillance through the thick foliage, notifying staff as soon as the earliest signs of a fire are detected.
+Thanks to the in-built advanced fire detection algorithm, the cameras provide 24/7 uninterrupted monitoring through the thick foliage, notifying staff as soon as the earliest signs of a fire are detected.

 Meanwhile, the facilities team at Foxlake Dundee – a brand new water park on the docks in the Scottish city – use Hikvision Thermal Network Bullet Cameras to ensure no-one vandalizes the park out of hours, or is injured by using it in the dark.
 If the thermal cameras pick up any movement on the site, they alert the remote security team, who can issue an immediate verbal warning to intruders via the on-site audio system.